Description

 Sodium Hydroxide is usually packed in 25 to 500 kg bags or barrels for bulk volumes.

-Safety & warning & transportation of Sodium Hydroxide
+Safety & warning & transportation of Sodium Hyd

 Reviews